 Interest in possession trusts (where the beneficiary has a current right to all of the trust income as it arises) are usually taxed on income such as savings, rent and business income at 20% and dividends at 8.75%.
 There are some special types of trust income that are taxed at 45% or 39.35%.
 The rules are complex and professional advice should always be taken.

 There is no annual tax-free dividend allowance for trustees (unlike individuals holding company shares) so tax is payable on all dividends.

 In a simple case, this may mean that the overall tax paid on the income is the same as if the beneficiary had simply received it directly.
-But the detailed position can be more complex and there are exceptions for certain types of trust such as settlor-interested discretionary trusts where tax credits cannot be claimed.
+But the detailed position can be more complex and there are exceptions for certain types of trust where tax credits cannot be claimed.
 You should take advice on the likely tax consequences of any trust you plan.

 Note that beneficiaries are not taxed on distributions of capital (as opposed to income) paid to them.